 Fluocinonide-E Side Effects

-Note: This page contains information about the side effects of fluocinonide topical.
-Some of the dosage forms included on this document may not apply to the brand name Fluocinonide-E.
+Note: This document contains side effect information about fluocinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Fluocinonide-E.

 For the Consumer